Oregon is at risk

 Created by City of Seaside, this Quest begins at the Seaside Convention Center takes you to the popular oceanside attractions.
 Then you discover how to get to high ground, which includes crossing a particular bridge that has been retrofitted to withstand seismic events.
 See where the Quest begins * Download the directions (pdf)

-HMSC Tsunami BUILDING Quest
+HMSC Tsunami Options Quest

 Newport, OR